-Mathematics for Construction presents mathematic concepts as they apply to realistic construction-relate examples and actual construction applications.
-The concept progress from simple to those with relatively comple solutions.
-Many of the problems require participants to wo with illustrations, such as those found on the construction jo site, in trade and building code books, and on architectur drawings.
+Mathematics for Construction presents mathematical concepts as they apply to realistic construction-related examples and actual construction applications.
+The concepts progress from simple to those with relatively complex solutions.
+Many of the problems require participants to work with illustrations, such as those found on the construction job site, in trade and building code books, and on architectural drawings.

-The objective of this course is to provide participants wi a simple approach to solving mathematical problems four on architectural drawings and within building codes and apply the solutions to their job function.
+The objective of this course is to provide participants with a simple approach to solving mathematical problems found on architectural drawings and within building codes and to apply the solutions to their job function.

-This course is designed to benefit entry-level carpenter masonry and concrete workers, plumbers, roofers, drywa installers and electricians.
+This course is designed to benefit entry-level carpenters, masonry and concrete workers, plumbers, roofers, drywall installers and electricians.